-More than half a million California adults think seriously about committing suicide, study revealsDecember 20th, 2012 in Psychology & Psychiatry /
+More than half a million California adults think seriously about committing suicide, study revealsDecember 20, 2012 by Letisia Marquez in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—More than half a million adults in California seriously thought about committing suicide during the previous year, according to a new study from the UCLA Center for Health Policy Research.